Kdecherf/blog.kdecherf.com/content/blog/2015-01-16-xrandr-udev-hotplug-external-screen-no-matter-which-output-it-is/index.markdown

-Date: 2015-01-16 14:13
+---
-Title: xrandr+udev: hotplug an external screen no matter which output it is
+title: "xrandr+udev: hotplug an external screen no matter which output it is"
-Category: Blog
+date: 2015-01-16T14:13:00+01:00
+slug: xrandrudev-hotplug-an-external-screen-no-matter-which-output-it-is
+tags:
+- xrandr
+- udev
-Tags: xrandr, udev, linux
+- linux
+---

 Hey world this is my first post of the year, I hope I will break my record of 2 posts for the last year.